cocos/cocos-docs/en/asset-workflow/atlas.md

 ![atlas files](atlas/atlas_files.png)

+**Note**:

+- Zwoptex does not support the latest version of macOS.
+- If you don't have any special needs, you can create atlas by using the Auto-atlas function of Creator.
+Please refer to [Auto-atlas Asset](./auto-atlas.md) for details.

 ## Import Atlas

 Drag **plist** & **png** files into **Assets Panel** at the same time.
 Then you can use it in Cocos Creator.